Pac-Man: Release

-Location testing for Puck Man began on May 22, 1980, in Shibuya, Tokyo.
-Non-gamers responded well to it, finding it easy to learn, while arcade regulars were not impressed.
-A private showing for the game was done in June, followed by a nationwide release in July.
-Eyeing the game's success in Japan, Namco initialized plans to bring the game to the international market, particularly the United States.
-Before showing the game to distributors, Namco America made a number of changes, such as altering the names of the ghosts.
-Another was the game's title, as executives at Namco were worried that vandals would change the "P" in Puck Man to an "F".
-Masaya Nakamura chose to rename it to Pac-Man, as he felt it was closer to the game's original Japanese title of Pakkuman.
+Location testing for Puck Man began on May 22, 1980 in Shibuya, Tokyo.
+Non-gamers responded well to it, finding it easy to learn, while many arcade regulars were unimpressed.
+A private showing for the game was held in June, followed by a nationwide release in July.
+Eyeing the game's success in Japan, Namco initiated plans to bring the game to the international market, particularly the United States.
+Before showing the game to distributors, Namco America implemented several changes, such as changing the ghosts' names.
+The game's title was also changed because Namco executives worried that vandals would change the "P" in Puck Man to an "F".
+Masaya Nakamura chose to rename the game Pac-Man, which he felt was closer to the original Japanese title of Pakkuman.
 In Europe, the game was released under both titles.
-After Puck Man was ruled out but before Pac-Man was decided upon, early American promotional material used the name Snapper.
+After the Puck Man title was abandoned but before Pac-Man was selected, early American promotional material used the name Snapper.

-When Namco presented Pac-Man and Rally-X to potential distributors at the 1980 AMOA tradeshow in November, executives believed that Rally-X would be the best-selling game of that year.
+When Namco presented Pac-Man and Rally-X to potential distributors at the 1980 AMOA tradeshow in November 1980, executives believed that Rally-X would become the best-selling game of the year.
 According to Play Meter magazine, both Pac-Man and Rally-X received mild attention at the show.
 Namco had initially approached Atari to distribute Pac-Man, but Atari refused the offer.
-Midway Manufacturing subsequently agreed to distribute both Pac-Man and Rally-X in North America, announcing their acquisition of the manufacturing rights on November 22 and releasing them in December.
+Midway Manufacturing subsequently agreed to distribute both Pac-Man and Rally-X in North America, announcing their acquisition of the manufacturing rights on November 22 and releasing the games in December.